-The Navy has recently completed two Sea Swap experiments.
-One involved a Spruance (DD-963) class destroyer that was deployed to the Indian Ocean/Persian Gulf region for 24 months and operated by four crews.
-The other experiment involved an Arleigh Burke (DDG-51) class destroyer that was deployed to the same region for 18 months and operated by three crews.
-Navy officials have characterized the experiments successful in terms of ship days on station, total costs, ship maintenance and material condition, and crew re-enlistment rates during deployment.
+The Navy has completed Sea Swap experiments with surface combatants and mine warfare ships.
+Navy officials have characterized the experiments successful in terms of ship days on station, total costs, ship maintenance and material condition, and crew reenlistment rates during deployment.
 In July and August 2004, it was reported that a review of the Sea Swap experiment conducted by the Center for Naval Analyses found that although Sea Swap was successful in these terms, crew members participating in the experiment who were surveyed viewed the concept negatively and indicated they would be less likely to stay in the Navy if all deployments were conducted this way.